-Student engagement at the University of Lincoln encapsulates a vast array of practice from across all academic schools and professional service departments.
-This work all helps to contribute to the key aim of ensuring our students are valued as equal members of the academic community.
+Student engagement at the University of Lincoln includes a vast array of practices and projects that academics and professional service staff support and lead on locally within schools and departments.
+This work all contributes to the key aim of ensuring our students are valued as members of the academic community.